Buying aquatic plants and tank set-up

-When you are buying, remember that only you know which plants you want and need.
-Don't let the salesman convince you to buy plants that you don't know.
+When shopping, you should make sure that you know which plants you want and need.
+You should not let the seller persuade you to buy plants that you do not know.

-Plants should look fresh, with few or no dead parts.
+Plants should look fresh, i.e. have few or no dead parts.
 You should also not buy plants that are covered in algae.

-Ideally, you should buy plants where they are not stored under water.
-If that is not possible, choose a pet shop with a high turnover in aquatic plants, as in that case, the plants spend only a few hours or days in the sales tank.
+The cheapest place to get plants is where they are not under water.
+If this is not possible, choose pet shops with a high throughput of aquatic plants, as the plants will only be in the sales tanks for hours or a few days.

-Nurseries cultivate most aquatic plants, which are overwhelmingly marsh plants and not “real” aquatic plants, above water (emers).
-Emers cultivated plants have to adapt when they are first put under water (submers) in the aquarium.
-Submers cultivated leaves often, but not always, look completely different to the emers cultivated leaves from the nursery.
-One more reason before buying to find out more about the plants your thinking of acquiring.
+The nurseries grow most aquatic plants, which are mainly marsh plants and not "real" aquatic plants, above water (emersed).
+The emersed plants must first adapt when they are submerged under water (submersed), i.e. placed in the aquarium.
+Submerged-grown leaves often, but not always, look completely different from emersed-grown leaves from the nursery.
+One more reason to before buying about the plants you may be purchasing.

-Emers cultivated leaves die off relatively quickly and new leaves grow which are suited to the underwater environment.
-However, this is different from plant to plant.
-Generally, stem plants have fewer problems adapting than rhizomateous plants.
-Stem plants grow almost immediately after being put in the water.
-Rhizomateous plants like Echinodorus need at least a few weeks or even months until they are completely adapted.
+The emersed leaves die relatively quickly and new leaves grow that are adapted to underwater life.
+However, this varies from plant species to plant species.
+As a rule, stem plants have fewer conversion problems than rhizome plants.
+Stem plants sometimes continue to grow almost immediately after introduction.
+Rhizome plants such as echinodors can take a few weeks or even months to fully establish themselves. completely completely acclimatised.

-There are some real aquatic plants that cannot be kept above water e.g. Vallisneria.
-These are also only offered under water at the shop (no, you don't need scuba gear to buy them ).
+There are also purely aquatic plants that cannot be kept above water, such as Vallisneria.
+These are also only offered under water by retailers (no, you don't need diving equipment to buy them ).

-More and more frequently, you can find so-called “in vitro” plants (young plants from the smallest fragment of plants on solid nutrient media) in stationary shops and via mail order.
-These are free from disease and algae.
-Usually though they are very small and sometimes don't easily adapt to aquarium conditions.
+So-called "in vitro" plants (young plants grown on culture media from the smallest fragments of plants) are also becoming increasingly common in stationary shops and mail order companies.
+These are free from pathogens and algae.
+However, they are often quite small and it is sometimes not easy to adapt them to the conditions in the aquarium.
 With a little experience, however, they are a good alternative.

-To start with, when setting up, you should ensure that you plant a lot of quick growing stem plants.
-They should make up about 80% of the total plant content.
-Moreover, the aquarium should be about 70 - 80% planted (i.e. from above you can only see 20 - 30% of the bottom!).
+At the beginning, i.e. when setting up the aquarium, you should make sure that you introduce lots of fast-growing stem plants.
+They should make up about 80 % of the total plant population.
+The aquarium should also be approx. 70 - 80 % planted (i.e. only 20 - 30 % of the floor area should be visible from above).

-Please don't lose patience immediately and resort to often touted anti-algae products.
-All anti-algae products are toxic and therefore have side effects of one kind or another.
-They are not only toxic for algae but also for the plants you are trying to protect as well as for the fish, molluscs and crustaceans (snails, shrimp).
-Even worse, by damaging the plants they set up a vicious cycle.
-After the treatment, the plants don't grow again immediately (if at all) which leads to the next algae infestation and we are back at the beginning again.
+Please do not immediately lose patience and resort to the often highly praised algae remedies.
+All algaecides are poisons and therefore have more or less strong side effects.
+They are not only toxic for algae, but also for the plants that you actually wanted to protect, as well as for fish, molluscs and crustaceans (snails, shrimps).
+Worse still, they create a vicious circle by damaging the plants.
+The plants do not grow again immediately (if ever) after the treatment has been completed, which immediately leads to the next algae infestation, which brings us back to the starting point of the campaign.

-The following stem plants are robust and grow quickly
+The following stem plants are robust and grow the fastest

 - Heteranthera zosterifolia